Lice - body; Pediculosis corporis; Vagabond disease

 When to Contact a Medical Professional

-Kim HJ, Levitt JO.
+Varma A, Kim HJ, Levitt JO.
 Pediculosis.
-In: Lebwohl MG, Heymann WR, Berth-Jones J, Coulson IH, eds.
+In: Lebwohl MG, Heymann WR, Coulson IH, Murrell DF, eds.
 Treatment of Skin Disease: Comprehensive Therapeutic Strategies.
-5th ed.
-Philadelphia, PA: Elsevier; 2018:chap 184.
+6th ed.
+Philadelphia, PA: Elsevier; 2022:chap 184.